eBinder is a development suite for embedded software development fully integrated with eT-Kernel and eMCOS.

 Development tools designed from the ground up for system development using a real-time operating system make it easy to resolve the problems particular to real-time systems.
 This reduces the burden on the developer and increases development efficiency, bringing your products to the market faster.

 ||We will be introducing using our integrated development environment "eBinder", to debug system running on scalable RTOS "eMCOS" on the target board without using JTAG ICE.

 Efforts towards Functional Safety

-eBinder is a highly-reliable Integrated Development Environment (IDE) already in use both at customers and internally at eSOL, for developing and certifying products to ISO 26262 (automotive), IEC 61508 (industrial) and ISO 62304 (medical).
+eBinder is a highly-reliable Integrated Development Environment (IDE) already in use both at customers and internally at eSOL, for developing and certifying products to ISO 26262 (Automotive) and IEC 61508 (Industrial).

 Conforming to Functional Safety standards is a complex job.
 The combination of eBinder with pre-certified (ISO 26262 ASIL D and IEC 61508 SIL 4) RTOS like eT-Kernel